 Cervical spondylosis and radiculopathy are two medical terms that are often linked together in medical literature.
-That’s because spondylosis frequently causes radiculopathy in patients who suffer from the condition.
+That’s because spondylosis frequently causes radiculopathy in patients.
 To understand the relationship between cervical spondylosis and radiculopathy, we must first examine what the conditions are, and how they affect the people afflicted with them.

 Spondylosis is a general term for degeneration of the spine as a person ages.
 Cervical spondylosis, then, is a degenerative condition that affects the vertebrae and soft tissues in the cervical portion of the spine (the neck).